openstack/charm-deployment-guide/deploy-guide/source/app-ovn.rst

       applications.
 You must tailor the commands to fit with your deployments topology.

-5. Unseal `Vault`_, enable `Certificate Lifecycle Management`_ and
-   validate that the services on ovn-central units are running as expected.
-   Please refer to the the `Usage`_ section for more information.
+5. Unseal Vault (see the `vault charm`_), set up TLS certificates (see `Managing TLS certificates with Vault`_), and validate that the services on ovn-central units are running as expected.
+Please refer to the `Usage`_ section for more information.

 Perform migration
 ~~~~~~~~~~~~~~~~~